 Jonathan Berman - Conductor

-Jonathan Berman’s open-minded approach to music making is reflected in his impressively broad repertoire.
+Jonathan’s open-minded approach to music making is reflected in his impressively broad repertoire.
 Whether on stage, in front of cameras, writing a script or curating a concert programme, Jonathan derives his energy from his ability to engage with audiences in numerous ways.
 For him, unlocking the imagination is the key.

-Whilst music is central to all his interests, Jonathan’s deep engagement with literature, visual art, theatre, film, and a particular fascination with Japanese culture, leads to constant questioning of the boundaries of classical music and feeds into the unique and creative ways in which he connects to his audiences.
+Whilst music is central to all his interests, Jonathan’s deep engagement with literature, visual art, theatre, film, and a particular fascination with Asian cultures, leads to constant questioning of the boundaries of classical music and feeds into the unique and creative ways in which he connects to his audiences.
 Conscious of the need to get to the heart of things, Jonathan is recognised for his thoughtfulness and insight.

 On the first day of lockdown in March 2020 and in the wake of mass concert cancellations across the world, Jonathan and his sister launched Stand Together Music which, together with a directory of support available to musicians, promoted conscious streaming of music.
 For 100 days, Stand Together Music published details of every concert that would have taken place in the UK (both classical and non-classical), linking the concerts to daily Spotify playlists that featured the musicians whose concerts had been cancelled.
 In total, Stand Together Music curated 12,149 tracks and over 1000 hours of music created by over 10,000 performers and composers.